syncfusion-content/javascript-docs/js/Grid/Globalizationandlocalization.md

 {% seealso %} [localization](http://helpjs.syncfusion.com/js/localization) {% endseealso %}

-## Right to Left – RTL
+## Right to Left - RTL

 By default, Grid render its text and layout from left to right.
-To customize Grid’s direction, you can change direction from LTR to RTL by using [`enableRTL`](http://help.syncfusion.com/js/api/ejgrid#members:enablertl "enableRTL") as true.
+To customize Grid's direction, you can change direction from LTR to RTL by using [`enableRTL`](http://help.syncfusion.com/js/api/ejgrid#members:enablertl "enableRTL") as true.

 {% highlight html %}